poproar/Barnabas-Instructors-Guide/ngss/index.md

 ## Anticipatory Set:
 Hand students a few 3-D printed objects, if you have them.
 What do they notice about the objects?
 What process do they think is needed to print the objects?

-## Reteaching Ideas: (for students who didn’t understand the first time)
-Re-watch the video(s), see/touch a 3-D printer

 ## Independent Practice
 Answering questions in Steps 3, 4, and 5